ramsafin/chemical-formula-parser/README.md

 ### Part 4.
 Ligand groups (hydrate notation)

-Support ligand groups separated by `*` (asterisk).
+Support ligand groups separated by `*` (asterisk or star).
 Both sides of the `*` may themselves be full formulas, optionally prefixed by a multiplier.

 Example:
 ```text